purlak/ebaze/README.md

-# Ebaze
+# eBaze
+Requirements-
+  * elixir 1.5
+  * phoenix 1.4.9
+  * postgreSQL 11
+  * node 12.8.0
+  * package manager such as npm or yarn

-To start your Phoenix server:
+To start your Phoenix server-

   * Install dependencies with `mix deps.get`
   * Create and migrate your database with `mix ecto.setup`